 g.
 Increased consultation on matters seriously affecting the common interests of ASEAN

 i.
-Respect for fundamental freedoms, promotion and protection of human rights, and promotion of social justice
+Respect for fundamental freedoms, promoting and protecting human rights, and promoting social justice

 j.
 Uphold the United Nations Charter and international law, including international humanitarian law, as approved by ASEAN member countries

 k.
-Do not participate in policies or activities, including the use of its territory, and are pursued by ASEAN Member States or non-ASEAN States or non-state actors, which threaten the sovereignty, territorial integrity or political and economic stability of ASEAN Member States
+Please do not participate in policies or activities, including the use of its territory.
+They are pursued by ASEAN Member States, non-ASEAN States, or non-state actors, which threaten the sovereignty, territorial integrity, or political and economic stability of ASEAN Member States

 l.
 Respect the cultural, linguistic and religious differences of the ASEAN people, while emphasizing shared values in the spirit of unity in diversity;